perticascatalin/ImageOfAlgorithm/misc/ISTsubmission/review.md

 A. The research problem we try to solve
 B. How/why did you choose the no-sorting programs?
 The "reasons" behind the choice of focus on in-line sorting algorithms are not well explained.
 Why do not use other types?
 Are those types representatives?
 C. Feedback to address in Discussion/Conclusion
-D. Background and Conclusion bad formulation (red on paper)
+D. Background and Conclusion bad formulation (red on paper) - DONE

+To revise co-author:

+Whole background section.

+Misc:

+Models references
+CA references

 6.1